Last Updated on December 20, 2025 by Emma Fajcz | Published: September 6, 2019

-Eat at the right hours
+Eat at the Right Hours

 Before even thinking about dining in Paris, you’ll want to make sure that you’re going at the “correct” time.

-As for dinner, we’re a bit more flexible.
+- For dinner, we’re a bit more flexible.
 We don’t eat as late as our Spanish neighbors by any means, but most people won’t sit down to dinner before 8 p.m., and in most places, looking for a full dinner after 10:30 p.m. can get complicated, as well.

-Snack like a local
+Snack Like a Local

 To keep your belly full during those extraneous hours, we’ve invented some other acceptable ways to “picoler,” or snack, in France.